 7. Is “energetic” a positive word?

-Yes—very positive.
+Yes—mostly positive.
 It often implies passion, drive, and productivity, especially in work, fitness, creativity, or leadership.
+That said, it can sound too intense if someone never slows down.